 The standard is effective for accounting periods beginning on or after 1 January 2018.
 Early adoption is permitted.
-The Company is examining the anticipated effect of IFRS 9 on its consolidated financial statements, and based on its analysis the effect on the financial statements is not expected to be material.
+The Company concluded that the adoption of the new standard as of its initial application will not have a material effect on its consolidated financial statement.